This project is complete and final accepted by FDOT as of November 9, 2020.

 - Widen the ramp from SR 60 onto southbound I-275

 More progress!
 New lanes opened on northbound I-275 the morning of August 6, 2020, eliminating the need for drivers to merge left when entering mainline I-275 from the right lane of the eastbound SR 60 “loop” entrance ramp.
 This widening work also provides four continuous lanes for northbound I-275 drivers from SR 60 heading towards downtown Tampa and adds auxiliary lanes to improve traffic flow for traffic entering from West Shore Boulevard and exiting to Lois Avenue and Dale Mabry Highway.

 Another lane will be opening soon to eliminate the merge on northbound I-275 between the Howard Frankland Bridge and SR 60, and additional lanes will be opening on the northbound I-275 exit ramp to SR 60/Kennedy Boulevard.

 Earlier progress: A third lane opened on southbound I-275 on July 28, 2020, eliminating the need for drivers to merge in the SR 60 area heading towards the Howard Frankland Bridge.
 Final paving is scheduled to smooth out the rough spots, but the new lane should improve drive times on southbound I-275.

 This project is a design-build project, which means that an overall concept of the design was put out to bid with many design requirements specified in a Request for Proposals.
 The successful contractor was chosen from a number of qualified firms bidding on the contract based on a design that met the requirements and is the most economical to construct.
 The contracting team that was selected is responsible for the final design (with its own or contracted licensed engineers) under the same contract time that includes the construction.
 This allows the contractor to begin working on specific items of work as portions of the design are completed and approved.
-Construction work was underway as of June 2019.
+Construction work began in June 2019.